Health Topics

 MEAL PLANNING FOR CHILDREN WITH TYPE 2 DIABETES

 Meal plans should consider the amount of calories children need to grow.
 In general, three small meals and three snacks a day can help meet calorie needs.
 Many children with type 2 diabetes are overweight.
-The goal should be able to reach a healthy weight by eating healthy foods and getting more activity (60 minutes per day).
+The goal should be to reach a healthy weight by eating healthy foods and getting more activity (60 minutes per day).

 Work with a registered dietitian to design a meal plan for your child.
 A registered dietitian is an expert in food and nutrition.